-- 1. Add a Rule to the Policy.
-See "Adding a Rule to a Recording Policy" on page 61 for instructions, if necessary. - 2.
-Right-click in each applicable field in turn and select options, as follows: - Direction-If the Rule applies to calls of either direction, leave the default of Any.
-If it applies only to outbound calls, select Outbound.
-If it applies only to inbound calls, select Inbound. - Source-If the Rule applies to calls from any phone number, leave the default of Any.
-If it applies only to certain calling numbers, right-click in the Source field, point to Add, and then click one of the following: - Listing(s)-The Listings Search dialog box appears in which you can search for the number(s) that you want to specify in the field.
-This dialog box is used in many places throughout the ETM System. - a.
-Use the Simple or Advanced tab to define the search, and then click Resolve. - b.
-In the Results area, click the phone number(s) to which you want the Rule to apply, click Add, and then click Close. - Group(s)-The Groups dialog box appears in which you can select one or more Groups to add to the field. - Filter(s)-The Filters dialog box appears in which you can select one or more Filters to add to the field. - Range(s)-The Ranges dialog box appears in which you can select one or more Ranges to add to the field. - Wildcard(s)-The Wildcards dialog box appears in which you can select one or more Wildcards to add to the field. - Caller ID Restricted-Used to apply the Rule to calls for which the caller has blocked transmission of the Caller ID data.
+- Group(s)-The Groups dialog box appears in which you can select one or more Groups to add to the field. - Filter(s)-The Filters dialog box appears in which you can select one or more Filters to add to the field. - Range(s)-The Ranges dialog box appears in which you can select one or more Ranges to add to the field. - Wildcard(s)-The Wildcards dialog box appears in which you can select one or more Wildcards to add to the field. - Caller ID Restricted-Used to apply the Rule to calls for which the caller has blocked transmission of the Caller ID data.
 Note that if the phone number is present in the signaling even though CIDR is indicated, both the phone number and CIDR are used for Policy processing.
 In this case, Rule order determines which takes precedence. - No Source-Used to apply the Rule to calls for which source is not available on trunks that support the delivery of source information, except for those where it was intentionally blocked (CIDR).
-To apply a Rule to all calls having no source, specify both Caller ID Restricted and No Source in the Source field of the Rule.

-- Destination-If the Rule applies to calls to any phone number, leave the default of Any.
-If it applies only to certain calling numbers, right-click in the Destination field, point to Add, and then click one of the Directory Objects as described above. - Call Type-If the Rule applies to calls of any type, leave Call Type set to Any (the default).
+To apply a Rule to all calls having no source, specify both Caller ID Restricted and No Source in the Source field of the Rule. - Destination-If the Rule applies to calls to any phone number, leave the default of Any.
+If it applies only to certain calling numbers, right-click in the Destination field, point to Add, and then click one of the Directory Objects as described above. - Call Type-If the Rule applies to calls of any type, select Any (the default).
 If it applies only to calls of one or more specific types, click Add, and then select the call type(s). - To negate the call type (the Rule applies to calls of any call type other than those specified in the Call Type field), rightclick the Call Type field of the Rule, and then click Negate. - Time-If the Rule applies at all times, leave the default of Any.
 If it applies only at certain times or on certain days, click Add, and then select the Time definition that applies.
-See "Times" in the ETM® System User Guide for instructions for defining a Time, if necessary. - If you want to negate the Time (the Rule applies to calls at any Time other than that specified in the Time field), right-click the Time field of the Rule, and then click Negate. - Action-To record calls that match the criteria, select Record.
+See "Times" in the ETM[®] System User Guide for instructions for defining a Time, if necessary. - If you want to negate the Time (the Rule applies to calls at any Time other than that specified in the Time field), right-click the Time field of the Rule, and then click Negate. - Action-To record calls that match the criteria, select Record.
 To ensure that calls that match the criteria are not recorded, select Do Not Record. - Priority-Priority determines the order in which calls are transferred to the Collection Server, if one is used, and the order in which recordings are deleted if disk space limits are exceeded.
 The Priority setting does not affect whether calls are recorded-all calls that match a Rule are recorded if a recording slot is available when the call occurs (that is, if fewer than maximum available simultaneous call recordings on the Card are underway).
 If a Collection Server is not used, it is recommended that you set the priority for all Rules the same.
 Then they are deleted from oldest to newest when space constraints are reached.
 Otherwise, CRC disk space constraints will result in purging eventually removing all lower-priority calls, even those that have just been recorded, leaving only higher priority calls, even those that have been on the disk a long time.